mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

 While v4 represents a major improvement in the training, it is still an order of magnitude away from the CodeLion result.
 Furthermore, v4 utilized 2bil training tokens - double our target budget.
 So the question remained - how do I achieve the precision CodeLion's model demonstrates?

+Here's a brief summary of what I learned from runs v1–v4:
+- v1: Stable but underfit (learning rate too low, tokenizer inefficiency)
+- v2: Instability from too high learning rate / bad scheduler
+- v3: You can’t fix a bad checkpoint with more tokens!
+- v4: Good structure, bad token budget.
+Sub-optimal tokenizer (more on this topic below!)

 ## SparkNet v5

 I went back to the drawing board and re-evaluated all of the underlying assumptions in the training pipeline. v4 represented a major improvement, but it also somewhat cheated the challenge by doubling the amount of training tokens available.
 To achieve a low-Perplexity model AND stay on-budget would require more than tweaking the learning rate.

 After review, I noted a few major areas for improvement:

 1) **Tokenizer** - For all previous attempts, I had made use of the original GPT-2 tokenizer.
 A tokenizer is a map which translates string data (such as characters, words, special tokens, etc) into a numerical value that the model can work with.
 GPT-2's tokenizer was built for working with relatively unrefined web text.
 CodeLion used their own tokenizer - and here lies a subtle distinction.
-CodeLion's data sources (the same data sources I'm making use of) include a lot of academic texts wit larger words and longer sentences than raw web text would likely include.
+CodeLion's data sources (the same data sources I'm making use of) include a lot of academic texts with larger words and longer sentences than raw web text would likely include.
 The GPT-2 tokenizer, therefore, was likely needing more tokens to represent the training corpus than CodeLion's tokenizer.
 A more efficient tokenizer can represent the same text using fewer tokens, which effectively gives the model more learning signal within the same token budget.

     _CodeLion also provides their tokenizer along with the model - I decided it would be more fun and educational to try my hand at creating a custom tokenizer myself_

 2) **Dropout** - Dropout was added to the model's hyperparameters.
 This has the effect of randomly zeroing tensor weights during the training process.
-On small models, it's easy for the training process to over-fit rather than generalize.
-A small amount of dropout essentially adds noise, forcing the model to generalize rather than specialize.
+GPT-2 70M is tiny by modern standards; without dropout, it happily memorizes examples instead of extracting general patterns.

 3) **Dataset** - In the prior training runs, I made use of a streaming pipeline to dynamically load the training data with low overhead.
 For v5, I built a pre-compiled database of training tokens, which would guarantee any future runs would all result from a deterministic set of local data.